 Vienna is a busy, active city, with many interesting things happening!
-After a few days, I’ve come to the conclusion that like Rome, it will take many more visits to explore the city properly.
+After a few days, I’ve come to the conclusion that like Rome, it will take more visits to explore the city properly.
 I’m letting go of any expectation that uncovering Vienna’s history, secrets, and treasures during a one-month stay will happen – maybe, if returning to my 20s again were possible.
 Based on your interests and timeframe, The Ultimate Beginner’s Guide to Vienna is a good start but requires determination and fortitude and will keep most people on their toes and feet :).

 Since reservations are necessary for most events, you have to plan in advance.
 It’s amazing how quickly attractions are “sold out”.
 I’ve booked daytrips, palace tours, concerts, and gallery exhibitions.
 In September, visitors flock to Vienna for a variety of popular activities.
 Vienna symphony, ballet, opera, theatre, and cabarets are exploding with sought-after performances.